 use p to measure points, e.g. 0.5p, 1p, 2p, 3p

 Once the capacity planning feature is enabled, planning bars appear at the top of releases on the Features > Board page.
 The bars can display total capacity, work completed, work remaining, and whether you are over capacity.
 Click Capacity under the capacity bar to set total available capacity.
 If you do not know the total capacity, you can estimate and change it later.

-You can also set estimated effort for features and requirements from the Features details page.
-Work with engineering to estimate what each feature will cost in terms of effort.
+You can also set estimated effort for features and requirements from the Features details page to estimate what each feature will cost in terms of effort.

 The planning bar at the top of your screen will automatically update to reflect the total estimated capacity vs. the total required effort to complete each release.
 If there is not enough capacity to meet the estimated effort, a section of the bar will turn red to highlight this discrepancy.
 On the features board, a red Capacity limit line enables you to drag the most important features above and decide whether to move the rest of the features to another release or to extend the release date.

 If you are unsure which features are the most important, use scorecards to prioritize them with objective metrics that are aligned to your strategy.

 Capacity planning also includes the ability for your team to track time spent working on initiatives, releases, features, and requirements.
 If this is widely used, you will have a clear view of the progress being made during a release or sprint, as well as the work that has yet to be completed.
 You still get all of the benefits of capacity planning without using this.
 However, by using it, you can track (and report on) the actual time being spent if this is important to you and the team.

 To log time, click Log time on the record (depending on how you have set your default estimate association), and update Work done.

 If you complete a record, it will automatically log the time for you.
 Therefore, if the estimated value is no longer accurate, you should update it before changing the status.